Hanni Berger CEO JOYVIAL

 Giving yourself the gift of being unreachable will allow you to properly relax this holiday season and hopefully create time for more self-care.
 Wishing you and your loved ones a happy, healthy, and digitally-free holiday season.

 And if you’re ready to create a less stressed version of yourself in the new year, consider working with one of our professional health coaches.
-Give us a call today at 1-866-JOYVIAL or click (here) to visit our JOYVIAL website to schedule your free consultation.
-Remember to also follow us on social media Facebook, Instagram, LinkedIn, and Twitter for your daily dose of health and wellness tips.
+Click the 'Contact' button in the top right corner or simply send us an email to firstname.lastname@example.org to schedule your free discovery session.